valencik/mastersAPSC/documents/thesis/thesis.md

 A possible example being an author name misspelling that only happen once. (not enough times to measure similarity against)

 ## Similar "Objects"
-The ultimate goal of the Similar Objects feature is to provide a flexible recommender system that supports recommending different types of objects within the database.
+%- TODO Determine which parts of the following discussion should be in algorithmic development The ultimate goal of the Similar Objects feature is to provide a flexible recommender system that supports recommending different types of objects within the database.
 The most obvious usecase of this feature is to find similar authors to those the user is currently inspecting or searching.
 However the system should be extendable to also recommend similar keywords or periods in time, for example.